MilanOTy/NeeoApi/README.md

 # RoonApi
-C# Roon API
+C# NEEO API

-The RoonTestApi sample shows usage of the imlemented RoonApi interfaces and also shows how to implemement source and volume control.
+The TestNEEOServer sample shows usage of the implemented NeeoApi.

-RoonControlAdaptorUnDok.cs implements a real world source and volume controller for UnDok (Frontier Silicon) devices.
+TestNEEOServer/Helper directory contains classes of my framework, they should be replaced